 It had never occurred to me.
 Here I was with this incredible family business right in front of my face and I’d never thought of it as what it is.

-And now, here we are.
-I live in Seattle with my husband, but probably see mom more than I did when at college an hour and a half away.
-We Skype all the time, sometimes just both working, silent, as if we’re in the same office.
+Even though we live across the country from each other, I probably see mom more than I did when at college an hour and a half away.
+We video chat all the time, sometimes just both working, silent, as if we’re in the same office.
 We have an amazing ability to work together, to respect each other and to encourage ideas and growth.

 I have had the freedom to mold Mirrix’s marketing campaigns as I choose and don’t feel like an employee, but a partner.